-6.1 The financial implications of Community Right to Challenge are difficult to quantify at this stage, particularly as it would depend on the complexity of the service in question, the expression of interest, the procurement process and the new cost of the service provision.
-It is assumed that with a better, different or more efficient service that cost savings are generated.
+- 6.1 The financial implications of Community Right to Challenge are difficult to quantify at this stage, particularly as it would depend on the complexity of the service in question, the expression of interest, the procurement process and the new cost of the service provision.
+It is assumed that with a better, different or more efficient service that cost savings are generated. - 6.2 The Government has allocated all local authorities a 3 year grant to £8,547 pa

-Chief Executive, Director for Business, Director for Customers and Communities, Head of People and Policy, Head of Finance and Property Services.
+1 Chief Executive, Director for Business, Director for Customers and Communities, Head of People and Policy, Head of Finance and Property Services.

-1 2 Version Number: 1 Page: 2 of 3
+Version Number:1Page:2 of 3

-6.2 The Government has allocated all local authorities a 3 year grant of £8,547 pa (commencing 2012/13) to assist in the administration of this new policy under its new burdens support grants.
+(commencing 2012/13) to assist in the administration of this new policy under its new burdens support grants.